johnha881/AWS-Projects/EventBridge-InProgress/README.md

 ![20](https://github.com/user-attachments/assets/e348ca51-21bb-4a6d-9e65-6cee0cd3dfc4)

 5. To see the actual message, we will need to poll the queue:
-   - Click on: Send and receive messsages
+   - Click on: Send and receive messages

    ![21](https://github.com/user-attachments/assets/609b1c49-5852-4fc9-aedb-242fdc0c1623)